hrajaram1/11152023_stata_sample_code/README.md

 # 11152023_peer_code_review_dime

 This code is part of the WFP Resilience Window projects.
-This do file focuses on construction of variables for the agriculture and livestock module of the survey.
-I am not sharing the dataset here.
-Any feedback on the code is appreciated.
+There are two do files here: f_farming_and_livestock_construct.do is where we construct variables for analysis f_agriculture_analysis.do is where we run lasso regressions with multiple specifications.